2796gaurav/mcpconn/CONTRIBUTING.md

-# Contributing to plug_mcp
+# Contributing to mcpclient

-First off, thank you for considering contributing to `plug_mcp`!
-It's people like you that make `plug_mcp` such a great tool.
+First off, thank you for considering contributing to `mcpclient`!
+It's people like you that make `mcpclient` such a great tool.

 We welcome contributions of all kinds, from bug reports and feature requests to code contributions and documentation improvements.

 ## Where to start

-- **Bug reports:** If you find a bug, please open an issue in the [issue tracker](https://github.com/2796gaurav/plug_mcp/issues).
-Please include as much information as possible, including the version of `plug_mcp` you are using, the version of Python you are using, and a code sample that reproduces the bug.
+- **Bug reports:** If you find a bug, please open an issue in the [issue tracker](https://github.com/2796gaurav/mcpclient/issues).
+Please include as much information as possible, including the version of `mcpclient` you are using, the version of Python you are using, and a code sample that reproduces the bug.
-- **Feature requests:** If you have an idea for a new feature, please open an issue in the [issue tracker](https://github.com/2796gaurav/plug_mcp/issues).
-Please describe the feature in as much detail as possible, including why you think it would be a good addition to `plug_mcp`.
+- **Feature requests:** If you have an idea for a new feature, please open an issue in the [issue tracker](https://github.com/2796gaurav/mcpclient/issues).
+Please describe the feature in as much detail as possible, including why you think it would be a good addition to `mcpclient`.
-- **Code contributions:** If you would like to contribute code to `plug_mcp`, please see the "Code contributions" section below.
+- **Code contributions:** If you would like to contribute code to `mcpclient`, please see the "Code contributions" section below.
 - **Documentation improvements:** If you would like to improve the documentation, please open a pull request with your changes.

 ## Code contributions